UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK138.md

 Like variables, as programmers we don't usually concern ourselves with the actual addresses and use names.
 When the address is referring to some program code, we call it a **function**.

+We will talk a lot more about functions later in the course.

 ---

 [Up - Digital inputs](Digital_Inputs_1.md)